Fact-Checking A White House Claim That A Wall Could Stop Drugs, Human Trafficking

 Human trafficking

-The issue of human trafficking, which often involves bringing people into America and forcing them to become overworked laborers or sex workers against their wishes, it’s less clear whether the administration is right or wrong about their assertions.
+The issue of human trafficking, which often involves bringing people into America and forcing them to become overworked laborers or sex workers against their wishes, is less clear whether the administration is right or wrong about their assertions.

 Human trafficking experts appear uncertain that a wall could hurt “coyotes,” or human trafficking smugglers, from still being able to bring people over, according to reporting from NBC News.

-Could a wall stop them?
 “That is a question I’ve been wrestling with,” Dottie Laster, executive director of the Heidi Search Center, said.
 “I’ve been thinking about it daily, and the truth is I don’t know if it will curb it or not.”

 At the same time, Laster seems willing to give a wall a try.
-“I’m all for making it more difficult for them,” she added.

 But again, individuals from within Trump’s own administration have expressed doubts, or at the very least uncertainties, about whether Trump’s claims are accurate.
 Part of the problem is that statistics on the issue are hard to come by.